jasfoong/community-gardens-vancouver/README.md

-# Green Spaces of Metro Vancouver
+# Green Spaces of Vancouver

 A simple, interactive map with markers for all the parks and community gardens in Vancouver.
 Clicking on any of the markers will present a pop up with relevent information.